amodsamant/Twitter/README.md

 The following **bonus** features are implemented:

 * [X] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [X] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
-This is added in TweetDetailFragment.
+This is added in TweetDetailFragment, ComposeTweetFragment.
 * [X] On the profile screen, leverage the [CoordinatorLayout](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to [apply scrolling behavior](https://hackmd.io/s/SJyDOCgU) as the user scrolls through the profile timeline.
 * [X] User can view their direct messages (or send new ones)(User can view there messages)